-There are no listed buildings or scheduled ancient monuments within the study area.
-There will be no significant impact on the setting of any scheduled ancient monuments.
 The nearest listed buildings are the mill, cottage and kiln at Melin Cafnan.
 These are tucked into the cove at Porth y Felin and have a limited view of the study area.
 The potential visual impact from the mill is therefore medium to low.

 Cestyll is a Grade II registered garden in the Register of Parks and Gardens in Wales (Cadw 1998).
-The description within the register includes the principal garden within the valley of the Afon Cafnan, as well as the house and garden at Cestyll and the wider landscape which forms its essential setting.
+The description within the register includes the principal garden within the valley of the Afon Cafnan, as well as the house and garden at Cestyll, the gardener's cottage and garage, and the wider landscape which forms its essential setting.
 The valley garden is surrounded by trees on all sides except the north, which looks out over the sea.
 It lies outside the study area, and because of the shelter belt of trees the two are not inter-visible.
-The impact upon the inner valley garden will therefore be low.
-The essential setting east of the valley and the former house and garden at Cestyll lie within the study area, and are inter-visible with Wylfa A and the proposed area of development.
+The impact upon the inner valley garden and its significant view to the north will therefore be low.
+The essential setting east of the valley and the former house and garden at Cestyll lie within the study area as does the gardener's cottage and garage, which are inter-visible with Wylfa A and the proposed area of development.
 The house at Cestyll has been demolished, and the garden is currently very overgrown and inaccessible.
-A copse of conifer trees lies to the west.
-It has also been established that Violet Vivian used both the boat house and lime kiln further west in Porth y Pistyll, and that this area could be included within a wider historic landscape associated with Cestyll in the 1920's.
-The impact on the wider historic landscape associated with Cestyll will therefore be high.
-However the primary view out from the site is over the sea to the north.
-The impact can therefore be partly mitigated by additional planting around the borders of the defined essential setting, but retaining the coastal views to the north.
+The gardener's cottage and garage are dilapidated and overgrown but standing.
+However, current plans of the proposed development submitted by AREVA shows that the development will require the demolition of the cottage and garage, and will infringe upon the essential setting of the registered garden.
+Moreover, it has also been established that Violet Vivian used both the boat house and lime kiln further west in Porth y Pistyll, and that this area could be included within a wider historic landscape associated with Cestyll in the 1920's.
+The impact on the wider historic landscape associated with Cestyll will therefore be very high.
+The impact can be partly mitigated by additional planting around the borders of the defined essential setting, but retaining the coastal views to the north although any development into the essential setting or demolition of standing structures would have a serious detrimental affect upon the registered garden and how it is experienced.

-8.3 Conclusions
+8.3 Conclusions and further work

 This assessment has identified the presence and significance of a series of adjoining landscapes and their constituent elements.
-Direct and Indirect impacts upon both have been considered.
-The following issues arise directly from these considerations:
+Direct and Indirect impacts upon both have been considered in relation to the ground plans provided by AREVA.
+The following recommendations arise directly from these considerations:

-The need to undertake a programme of archaeological evaluation The need to record existing structures prior to demolition To preserve, where possible, the existing dispersed settlement pattern of fields, roads and tracks.

-To preserve, where possible, the landscape and features associated with the Vivian occupation of Cestyll
+- The need to undertake a programme of archaeological evaluation (both onshore and offshore) - The need to record existing structures prior to demolition - To preserve, where possible, the existing dispersed settlement pattern of fields, roads and tracks. - To preserve, where possible, the landscape and features associated with the Vivian occupation of Cestyll. - The need to perform a walkover assessment survey of areas included within the proposed development area, but currently without access permission. - The need for intelligent landscaping in order to screen the proposed development after and during construction from the affected SAMs. - The need to access the Wylfa Magnox on-site archives.